hkbakke/ad-posix-attrs/README.md

 # ad-posix-attrs
-Adds [RFC2307](https://www.ietf.org/rfc/rfc2307.txt) POSIX attributes to Active Directory for existing users and groups.
+Autogenerates [RFC2307](https://www.ietf.org/rfc/rfc2307.txt) POSIX attributes to Active Directory for existing users and groups.

 For users the following attributes are updated:
 * uidNumber